 Mice and rats climb into dumpsters, trash cans, trash heaps, sewers, and many other dirty places.
 When they do, they expose themselves to harmful bacteria, parasitic worms, and disease-causing organisms, making the fur of mice and rats a dangerous threat in your home.
 As a tiny little mouse scrambles over some plates in your cabinet, it can leave invisible organisms on the surface, which can lead to a wide range of illnesses.
 While these illnesses are generally less of a threat than tick-borne diseases, they can cause you quite a bit of misery.

 Rodents chew holes to get into your home.
 They chew holes to go from wall voids into pantries and kitchens.
 They chew holes in clothing, furniture, and other household belongings.
 The holes they chew to get into your home can allow rainwater, moisture, and pests into your house, which can cause mold, wood rot, and additional pest infestations.
 The holes they chew through baseboards, sheetrock, and other building materials, give a wide range of pests a direct route to your stored foods.
 And holes aren't the only way they can damage your belongings.
 Mice and rats leave their urine and feces in the places they hide.
 It is a sad sight to find that rodents used a piece of furniture in your attic for harborage.

 If you think you may have a rodent infestation (or long before you do), reach out to Hawx Pest Control.
-We provide effective rodent monitoring and control in the Greater Atlanta area.
+We provide effective rodent monitoring and control.
 We can help you protect your health and property from these, not-so-tiny, threats.
-Contact us today to schedule a rodent inspection for your Atlanta home!
+Contact us today to schedule a rodent inspection for your home!